We may earn commission from affiliate links →

 But most importantly, you need to be honest with yourself.

 If crowds and higher prices aren’t something you want to deal with, then travel during Croatia’s pre-season or off-season.
 At these times, you’ll definitely score cheaper flights and cheaper accommodation.
-Plus, you may even get to have long stretches of popular places, like Plitvice Lakes National Park, almost all to yourself.
+Plus, you may even have long stretches of popular places, like Plitvice Lakes National Park, almost all to yourself.

 Mistake #2: Staying In A Popular Old Town Area